-Your Guide To Getting Ahead on Holiday Shopping in November
+Your Guide To Getting Ahead on Holiday Shopping

-During the month of October, Amazon rolled out its “Black Friday-worthy” deals, and Target was advertising the “lowest prices on gifts.”
-Besides taking advantage of early deals, there are a few other tips you can follow to make sure you’re not missing out on the top gifts this year.
+While Black Friday traditionally kicked off the holiday shopping season, no more.
+From Amazon with its early Prime Days to other retailers advertising Black Friday specials weeks before Thanksgiving weekend, deals abound for the early birds.
+Besides taking advantage of the specials, here are a few tips you can follow to make sure you’re not missing out on the top gifts this year.

 Stop Putting Off Shopping

 It might seem obvious, but for the hottest items — especially the season’s must-have toy — demand outpaces supply.
 That means there’s never going to be a better time to start shopping for your gift list than right now.

 Stores are trying to beat the competition and bring in as much revenue as possible.
 Take advantage of those sales.
 There’s no guarantee that prices will keep decreasing as the holiday season goes on.
 The only thing that will be decreasing for certain is the number of items you’ll be able to choose from.

 Holiday shopping is easier with a road map: a list and a budget.
 Make sure you take a close look at your income and bills and make a gift budget based on what would be comfortable for you.
 You don’t have to go into debt to create a memorable holiday.
 Financial advisors recommend spending no more than 1.5% of your annual income on holiday presents.
 For households earning $100,000 a year, that’s $1,500.